 Looking closer, for , we have the sinusoidal terms bounded by an exponential, so they will scale accordingly.
 For , we have an unbounded sinusoid.
 For , they are bounded by an exponential decay function.

-We introduce two new parameters:
+We introduce two new parameters related to the time response:

 where describes the undamped natural frequency. describes the damping ratio.